 She holds a B.A. in History and Creative Writing (with Highest Honors in History) from Oberlin College, and an M.A. in Archives and Public History (with a Concentration in Public History) from New York University.

-She is an active member of the Southeastern Museums Conference, Georgia Association of Museums, American Alliance of Museums and the National Council on Public History where she served as co-chair of the Consultants' Committee from 2012 - 2015 and currently serves at chair of the Digital Media Group.
+She is an active member of the Southeastern Museums Conference, Georgia Association of Museums, American Alliance of Museums and the National Council on Public History where she served as co-chair of the Consultants' Committee from 2012 - 2015 and chair of the Digital Media Group from 2020 - 2022.

-She serves as co-lead-editor for the National Council on Public History's History@Work blog and also contributes pieces regularly.
+She serves as a lead editor for the National Council on Public History's History@Work blog and also contributes pieces regularly.
 Here is a recent example.

 You can learn more by visiting her LinkedIn Profile.